kcp-dev/kcp/docs/locations-and-scheduling.md

 `state.internal.workload.kcp.dev/<cluster-id>` labels gets deleted as well.
 The syncer stops seeing the object in the virtual workspace.

-In case of namespaces, the workload namespace controller will notice that removal of the `state.internal.workload.kcp.dev/<cluster-id>` labels and set the `scheduling.kcp.dev/placement` state to `Unbound`.
-The placement controller will notice and remove the `scheduling.kcp.dev/placement` for that location.

 Note: there is a missing bit in the implementation (in v0.5) about removal of the `state.internal.workload.kcp.dev/<cluster-id>` label from namespaces: the syncer currently does not participate in the namespace deletion state-machine, but has to and signal finished